-The most common way to diagnose myeloma in its earliest stages before symptoms appear is through routine blood work.
-If a patient has elevated protein levels, several tests are conducted and their combined results interpreted in order to make a myeloma diagnosis.
+The most common way to diagnose myeloma before symptoms appear is through routine blood work.
+If a patient has elevated protein levels, several tests are conducted, and their combined results are interpreted to make a myeloma diagnosis.

 Are some people more likely to develop multiple myeloma?

 As people get older -- above age 65 -- their chances of developing multiple myeloma go up.

 Multiple myeloma is slightly more common in African-Americans, as well as in men.